Giant Ground Sloth; also known as Megalonyx (Greek for "giant claw"); pronounced MEG-ah-LAH-nix

 About the Giant Ground Sloth (Megalonyx):

-The prototypical prehistoric sloth, the bones of Megalonyx (better known as the Giant Ground Sloth) were discovered by the American founding father Thomas Jefferson in 1797, in a cave in West Virginia.
-Honoring its finder, the most famous species is known as Megalonyx jeffersoni, which has since been designated as the state fossil of West Virginia.
+The prototypical prehistoric sloth, Megalonyx (better known as the Giant Ground Sloth) was named by the American founding father Thomas Jefferson in 1797, after he examined bones discovered in a cave in West Virginia.
+Honoring the man who described it, the most famous species is known as Megalonyx jeffersoni, which has since been designated as the state fossil of West Virginia.
 (The original, Jefferson-donated bones currently reside at the Academy of Natural Sciences in Philadelphia.)
 It wasn't until Charles Darwin proposed his theory of natural selection in the mid-nineteenth century that naturalists could make sense of giant, extinct beasts like the Giant Ground Sloth (much less the dinosaurs that preceded them by tens of millions of years).